ecwolf/cpqd-tutorials/01-mininet-tutorial.md

 * Distribution switches (d1 and d2) to access switches (a1, a2, a3, a4): 100 Mbps, 2 ms.
 * Access switches to hosts (h1-8): 10 Mbps, 2 ms.

-:::info
+:::danger
 Using `iperf`, measure the throughput between: h1 and h2, h1 and h3, and h1 and h5.
 Explain the differences from the previous exercise.
 :::
 ___

-## Part3: Playing with Mininet shell
+## Part 3: Playing with Mininet shell

 Create the following network: